 Collegiate licensees play an essential role in upholding the commitment FLA-affiliated universities have made to protecting workers' rights worldwide.
 Licensees are required to register with the FLA and meet specific obligations based on revenues.
 By affiliating with FLA, licensees have access to one-on-one guidance and tools, resources, and materials to help them develop compliance systems that respect workers' rights throughout their supply chain.

 - Collegiate licensees with annual revenues of at least $50 million join the FLA as Category B Licensees and commit to the FLA Principles of Fair Labor and Responsible Sourcing.

-- Collegiate licensees with annual revenues between $2.5 million and 50 million join the FLA as Category C Licensees and commit to a subset of the FLA Principles of Fair Labor and Responsible Sourcing relevant to an organization of this size.
+- Collegiate licensees with annual revenues between $2.5 million and 50 million join the FLA as Category C Licensees and commit to the ten FLA Principles of Fair Labor and Responsible Sourcing.

-- Collegiate licensees with annual revenues below $2.5 million join the FLA as Category D Licensees and commit to the FLA Workplace Code of Conduct and to a subset of the FLA Principles of Fair Labor and Responsible Sourcing relevant to an organization of this size.
+- Collegiate licensees with annual revenues below $2.5 million join the FLA as Category D Licensees and commit to the FLA Workplace Code of Conduct and to the ten FLA Principles of Fair Labor and Responsible Sourcing.